Clemapfel/Mousetrap.jl/docs/src/01_manual/08_menus.md

 ### Item Type #2: Widgets

 Secondly, we have perhaps the most powerful type of item: A custom widget.
-We add an item of this type using [`add_widget`](@ref), which only takes a single argument, the widget itself.
+We add an item of this type using [`add_widget!`](@ref), which only takes a single argument, the widget itself.
 This widget can be arbitrarily complex, though it is usually not adviced to insert an entire `ColumnView` into a tiny menu.
 Good-practic examples include `Button`, `Entry`, `CheckButton`, `ToggleButton`, `Switch` and `SpinButton`, all of which are interactable.

 We do not supply an `Action` instance with this item, if we want the user interacting with the menu item to trigger behavior, we will have to connect that behavior to the signals of the widget thats inserted into the menu.